Guvi-blog-logo

 JavaScript, which is the most demanding and high-paying programming language comes with various benefits.
 Not only build web applications, but JavaScript also helps in developing game applications, web servers, etc. There are various elements in JavaScript that can be used during the implementation of projects.
 One of them is – Operators in JavaScript.

-Operators in JavaScript play an important role to manipulate data.
+Operators in JavaScript play an important role in manipulating data.
 To perform operations in data, we use operators which modify it and can be used in programs.
 From adding two numbers to comparing two values, every single operation can be performed using operators in JavaScript.

 In this blog, we’ll be focusing majorly on comparison operators which include == and ===.
 This topic is the most confusing one as developers get confused as to which one to choose and on which condition.
 So, let’s discuss the differences between the == and === operators in JavaScript.